Gollak: Ottoman Period

 In the 15th century the Albanian toponym Guribard was recorded in the region, which indicates an Albanian presence.
-Gollak at the time was located in the Sanjak of Vučitrn.
+Gollak at the time was located in the Sanjak of Viçitrina.
 In the may of 1834 there was an Albanian revolt in Gollak.
 In the 1877-1878 expulsion of the Albanians from the Sanjak of Niš, many muhaxhirs settled in Gollak.
 During the League of Prizren there were revolts in Gollak, notably the Battle of Slivova occurred at the time.
 It was one of the regions that had a strong role in the theme of Albanian independence and was a vital part of its foundation.
 Gollak and Llap rebelled against the Ottomans in the Albanian revolt of 1910 with 10,000 men.
-In the Albanian revolt of 1912, 12,000 Albanian rebels gathered outside of Prishtina in order to occupy the town.
-Within this group were Albanians from the district of Prishtina, led by Isa Boletini, Xhemal bey Prishtina and Beqir aga Vushtrria, and they had previously defeated the Ottoman Turks in Llap and Gollak.
+In the Albanian revolt of 1912, 12,000 Albanian rebels gathered outside of Pristina in order to occupy the town.
+Within this group were Albanians from the district of Pristina, led by Isa Boletini, Xhemal bey Pristina and Beqir aga Vushtrria, and they had previously defeated the Ottoman Turks in Llap and Gollak.
 Idriz Seferi saw much action in the Gollak region.